fafalone/WinDevLib/README.md

 hFile = CreateFileW(StrPtr("name"), 0, 0, lPtr, ...)
 ```

-4) String vs Long(Ptr) in APIs with both ANSI and Unicode versions: Most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
-With very few exceptions, APIs are Unicode by default-- i.e. they use the W, rather than A, version of APIs e.g. `DeleteFile` maps to `DeleteFileW` rather than `DeleteFileA`.
+3) String vs Long(Ptr) in APIs with both ANSI and Unicode versions: Most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
+APIs are Unicode by default-- i.e. they use the W, rather than A, version of APIs e.g. `DeleteFile` maps to `DeleteFileW` rather than `DeleteFileA`.
 The A and W variants use String/LongPtr, and in almost all cases, the mapped version uses `String` with twinBASIC's `DeclareWide` keyword-- this disables Unicode-ANSI conversion.
 Since this is automatic, you generally don't need to make any changes; you can still use `String` without `StrPtr` or any manual Unicode <-> ANSI conversion.
 Note this usually only applies to strings passed as input, you'll need to update any externally allocated strings returned as a pointer, where you previously used e.g. `lstrlenA`, to use `lstrlenW` and Unicode handling in general.

 All APIs are provided, as a minimum, as the explicit W variant, and an untagged version that maps to the W version.
 Most ANSI variants are also included, but code should use Unicode wherever possible.
-You generally don't need to change any code in the case of

 UDTs used by these calls are also supplied in the same manner, the W variant, an untagged variant that's the same as the W version, and in some cases, an A version.
 UDTs always use `LongPtr` for strings, even the untagged versions for `DeclareWide`.